Vets, Please Stop With the Kennel Cough “Vaccines”, They Don’t Work and They’re not Necessary…

 - Kennel cough (KC) jabs

 Below is a quote by WSAVA (World Small Animal Veterinary Association), whom all the vets take their advice from:

 Kennel cough is a localised infection, meaning it is local to the respiratory tract.
 It is an infection that does not lend itself to to prevention by vaccination

 The kennel cough “vaccine” doesn’t guarantee protection in the slightest.
 That’s why the vet industry has it down as an “optional” extra.
 If your vet is enforcing a kennel cough “vaccination” then they’re going against the advice coming down from the very top.

 OK, he’s got a cold.
 No biggie, we all get them.
 If your dog gets a cough, don’t fret.
 Rest him up.
 Don’t attach a lead to his collar for a few weeks (all the more reason to invest in a harness!), rest him up, give him some natural immune boosters such as Echinacea.
 Studies show Echinacea is highly effective at treating upper respiratory infections in dogs.
-Don’t buy stuff for dogs, more expensive, here is the best reviewed and priced Echinacea on Amazon.
+Don’t buy stuff for dogs, it’s more expensive, here is the perfectly good Echinacea on Amazon.
 While you’re there, definitely pick up some Slippery Elm which will help restore the mucous lining of his throat.

-You can also give them baby Benelyn to ease the congestion (dose according to body size) but please check it doesn’t contain artificial sweetener like xylitol which is ver bad for dogs.
+You can also give them baby Benelyn to ease the congestion (dose according to body size) but please check it doesn’t contain artificial sweetener like xylitol which is very bad for dogs.

 Most kennel cough episodes clear up fine in 2-3 weeks.
 However, if you feel he’s particularly under the weather then, of course, take him to the vet, as you would a child with a cold that is only getting worse.